aUnicornDev/tabsMonster/README.md

 # 💡 What was the idea behind it???

-This is a fun project just to share the number of Browser Tabs to such questions!!!!
+This is a fun project just to share the number of Browser Tabs and answer such questions!!!!

 ![App Screenshot](https://aunicorndev.github.io/tabsMonster/img/jackForge.png)
 ![App Screenshot](https://aunicorndev.github.io/tabsMonster/img/adobe.png)